 Mobile and digital channels, including e-commerce, offer additional opportunities to build trust and brand awareness and to engage with customers.
 In China, more than half the urban population is online, and surveys indicate Chinese consumers are more likely to trust online recommendations than television advertisements.
 By 2010, a quarter of Brazilians using the Internet had opened Twitter accounts, making Brazilians the world’s most enthusiastic tweeters.
-In India, consumers are leapfrogging traditional media and the PC to embrace mobile devices, while low literacy rates spur the development of voice-activated Web sites and services.
+In India, consumers are leapfrogging traditional media and the PC to embrace mobile devices, while low literacy rates spur the development of voice-activated websites and services.
 Of course, digital-marketing efforts must be part of integrated campaigns across a range of channels, including, for reasons we examine below, in-store promotions and educational campaigns.

-7. Control the route to market.
+6. Control the route to market in a multichannel world.

 Our research underscores the importance in emerging markets of managing how consumers encounter products at the point of sale.
 In China, 45 percent of consumers make purchasing decisions inside shops, compared with just 24 percent in the United States.
 Almost a quarter of the Chinese consumers we surveyed said in-store promoters or salespeople greatly influence their decisions.
 In one study, we found that Chinese who purchased high-end consumer electronics items visited stores up to ten times before deciding what to buy.

 Managing the consumer’s in-store experience is an enormous challenge, especially in middleweight cities where the biggest growth opportunities lie.
-Part of the problem is the fragmented nature of the retail landscape in emerging markets; e-commerce penetration currently lags behind Western levels, supermarkets remain a relative novelty, and consumers still make most purchases from ubiquitous mom-and-pop shops.
+Part of the problem is the fragmented nature of the retail landscape in emerging markets; e-commerce penetration frequently lags behind Western levels, supermarkets remain a relative novelty, and consumers still make most purchases from ubiquitous mom-and-pop shops.
 In China, the 50 largest retailers have only a tenth of the market share of the 50 largest US retailers.
 Reaching these small outlets often means negotiating bad roads and a byzantine, multitiered network of distributors and wholesalers.
 In these locations, local champions have clear advantages, including long-standing alliances with distributors and armies of low-paid salesmen.
 Multinationals—many of which now struggle just to get products into emerging-market stores—should be prepared to build a much larger in-house sales operation in these countries.
 They should also devote far more time and energy than they do in their home markets to categorizing and segmenting sales outlets and to devising precise routines and checklists for monitoring the quality of the in-store experience.

 In India, Unilever distributes directly to more than 1.5 million stores by deploying thousands of people for sales and in-store merchandising, many equipped with handheld devices to book replenishment orders anywhere, anytime.
 For priority outlets, it is often essential to deploy a heavy-control model, using supervisors, “mystery shoppers,” and sophisticated IT support to maximize margins while ensuring enough visibility to assess the performance of stores.